9 Uses for Pumpkin

 1. Pumpkin face mask or peel

 Pumpkin is great for the skin.
-It exfoliates, nourishes, and helps tighten up the skin to increase skin tone.
+It exfoliates, nourishes, and helps tighten up the complexion to increase skin tone.
 All these factors make it great for masks and peels.
 Mix pumpkin, milk (a classic skin soother), and any spices you like to make a smooth cream to apply to your face, and then enjoy the results.
 Honey makes a fantastic addition, as it will provide a moisturizing effect.
 Here's another great pumpkin facial care recipe.

 2. Pumpkin exfoliating scrub